 The Difference between Internal and External Audits

 Auditing consists of a very crucial notion of ensuring that the company is able to keep a clean record of their accounts, and the overall managerial controls that are in place.
 The overall efficacy of a proper well-managed accounting system is reflected in the overall financial statements, in the form of lesser leakages, and higher efficiency ratio for the organization.
-However, there are certain notable differences between internal and external audits that must be taken into account in this regard.
+However, there are certain notable differences between internal auditing and external auditing in Dubai that must be taken into account in this regard.

 Firstly, it can be seen that internal auditors can be classified as company employees, whereas external auditors are known to be hired from an outside firm.
 Therefore, they do not form part of the payroll of the given organization.
 In the same manner, given the fact that they are classified as employees, therefore internal auditors are hired by the company itself.
 However, on the contrary, it can be seen that external auditors are mostly hired by a shareholder vote.